- CRICOS code: 073303C

 In November, all domestic applications will be assessed and considered for the three fee categories – CSP, Australian fee place with JD bursary, and Australian fee place.
 Outcome notifications will be sent via email by 30 November 2022.

 We will notify you of your outcome via the email address listed on your application.
 Please add firstname.lastname@example.org to your safe senders list to ensure any correspondence from us arrives in your inbox.

 The Melbourne JD commences in early February with a compulsory orientation program and an intensive two-week summer subject prior to Semester 1.

 - Check the entry requirements to make sure you're eligible.
 If you are in your final year of your undergraduate degree, please apply once you have completed at least 2.5 years’ worth of results (it can include exchange studies).

 - Find out if you're eligible for Graduate Access Melbourne (GAM).
 Applicants should prepare their GAM applications as early as possible as GAM applications and all supporting documentation must be uploaded at the same time as your JD application.
 Explain how your circumstances have disadvantaged you in your tertiary studies and provide relevant or official documentation to support your claim, it will give more weight to your application.

-- Gather all supporting documents a scanned copy of your transcript(s), your eight digit LSAC account number (eg L12345678), and any other documents (if applicable)
+- Gather all supporting documents, a scanned copy of your transcript(s), and any other documents (if applicable).

 - The course code is MC-JURISD.
 You will need to search and select it when you apply.